edakturk14/fuel-dapp-template/blog.md

 #### Modular Blockchains

-A modular blockchain has distinct, specialized layer(s) for the core functions.
-In other words, a modular blockchain outsources one or more of the core features to another chain.
+A modular blockchain focuses on **breaking the blockchain down into smaller components and modules** that are specialized layer(s) for specific core functions.
 Each layer only handles a few specialized tasks and must do it well.

 [image - modular vs. monolithic architecture]

 Having separate layers provides **scalability** and **flexibility** to the blockchain.
-- **scalability**: Modular blockchains are more scalable because resources are separated.
-Each layer of the stack is specialized for a specific function.
-Therefore, the layer can optimize the resources for the particular operation, and so this would increase efficiency.
+- **Scalability**: Modular blockchains are more scalable because resources are separated.
+Each module of the stack is **specialized for a specific function**.
+Therefore, the module can optimize the resources for the particular operation, and so this would increase efficiency.
-- **flexibility**: You're not limited to a particular set of resources but can choose the layers that best fit your use case.
+- **Flexibility**: Modular blockchains are built from a set of modules that can be updated and swapped out.
+You're not limited to a particular set of resources but can choose the layers that best fit your use case.
 (For example, in AWS, spinning up an EC2 machine, you have many different options.
 There are no one size fits; likewise, you can pick the execution layer that fits your use case.)
+This allows to create chains that are **tailored to specific needs** as well as well as allowing developers to **quickly and easily make changes** to the blockchain without performing a full-scale upgrade.

 Modular blockchain architecture is similar to how virtual machines and cloud computing changed traditional web architecture.
 Instead of being limited by the resources of your own machine, now you can leverage other resources to scale up.
 As Nader puts it in his [post](https://nader.substack.com/p/blockchain-modularity-a-mental-model):